 KAD Department Total Percent

-White 4319 50.40%
+White 3380 42.75%

-Asian 291 3.39%
+Asian 337 6.95%

-Black 440 7.46%
+Black 214 3.03%

-Hispanic 2712 31.54%
+Hispanic 2443 33.28%

-Native American 49 .05%
+Native American 42 .41%

-Pacific Islander 38 .04%
+Pacific Islander 98 .87%

-Filipino 102 1.18%
+Filipino 49 .76%

-Other Non-White 589 6.85%
+Other Non-White 531 6.40%

-Decline to State 56 .06%
+Decline to State 408 7497 %

-Total 8,596
+Total 7,50 02

-1. Students from diverse backgrounds enroll in KAD classes at rates equal to or greater than the District as a whole.

-2. The student population has changed slightly over the past 4 years.
+- 1. Students from diverse backgrounds enroll in KAD classes at rates equal to or greater than the District as a whole. - 2.
+The student population has changed slightly over the past 4 years.
 There is an increasing number of Hispanic students enrolled in the KAD Department as is the case with the institution.

 Outreach is a vital part of the KAD Department.
 The department actively recruits students and participates and provides a number of community outreach projects.
 Athletic Programs are very active in recruiting students from underrepresented groups.
-There were 520 more students served in the KAD Department in 2014-2015 than in 2013-2014.